dlilab/lab_Logistics/wiki.md

 ## Lab server

-To connect to the lab server, we need to be either on campus or use `GlobalProtect` VPN to connect to LSU intranet.
-The ip address is 130.39.115.238.
-To get access to it, we can use Terminal (`ssh user@130.39.115.238`) or go to your browser and enter http://130.39.115.238:8787/ (or http://lsb-125-srv.lsu.edu:8787/) then login with your information.
+To connect to the lab server, we need to be either on campus or use UA VPN to connect to UA intranet.
+The ip address is 128.196.198.2.
+To get access to it, we can use Terminal (`ssh user@128.196.198.2`) or go to your browser and enter http://128.196.198.2:8787/ then login with your information.

 We should save our projects in `/media/dli/Data`